GoogleCloudPlatform/python-docs-samples/workflows/cloud-client/README.md

 Install [`pip`][pip] and [`virtualenv`][virtualenv] if you do not already have them.

 For more information, refer to the
-[Python Development Environment Setup Guide][setup] for Google Cloud Platform.
+[Python Development Environment Setup Guide][setup] for Google Cloud.

 1. Create a virtualenv.
 Samples are compatible with Python 3.9+.